ghazalehran/rag-ai-assistant/README.md

-# 🧠 GazaRA: Your AI Research Assistant
+# 🧠 ChibiRan: Your Mini AI Assistant

 ## RAG-based QA for Scientific PDFs